TheLuxDiablo/Pokemon-Bushido/_BUSHIDO_README.txt

 used if there are issues with the existing Game.exe.

 If you are experiencing issues with Game.exe, please follow these steps:
-1. Rename the current Game.exe file to "Game_Backup"
+1. Rename the current Game file to "Game_Backup"
 2. Rename GameRGSS to "Game".
 3. Run the newly renamed Game!